 Students will be allowed to repeat courses and attempt to earn a higher grade.
-When a course has been attempted more than once, only the highest grade received for that course will be used to compute the cumulative GPA.
-The lower grade(s) will remain on the transcript but will not be used to compute the Harper College cumulative GPA.
+When a course has been attempted more than once, only the highest grade received for that course will be used to compute the cumulative GPA except for approved repeatable courses as noted in the College catalog.
+Note:The lower grade(s) will remain on the transcript but will not be used to compute the Harper College cumulative GPA.
 A student transferring to another college should check that school's repeat policy.